vercel/commerce-framework/README.md

 - `input:` An object with the data that's required to execute the operation.
 - `fetch:` The fetch function that is set by the `CommerceProvider`.

-## Folder Structure

-The root folder contains an `index.tsx` file with the CommerceProvider to set up the right commerce context.
-Additional components needed to run the framework need to be there.

-`src` contains all the handlers used by the whole framework.
-The rest of the folders in the root file are named by functionality, e.g cart, auth, wishlist and are the API of the framework.
-Therefore, most of the work should be done in the `src` folder.
-Otherwise, it could affect the usage of the framework altering its functionality and possibly adding unexpected output.